doehm/survivoR/cran-comments.md

 ## Notes

 * Version increment
-* Adding new data to all data sets
+* Adding new data to all datasets
+* New dataset auction_details
 * No new functions

 All checks pass